 When a real estate developer creates a new RV park and begins offering individual lots

-along a popular main road may provide the necessary parade of RV buyers.
+along a popular main road may provide the necessary parade of RV lot lookers.
 A major city close by may make promotion

 advertising may be necessary to contact enough qualified buyers.
 What ever the situation, the park developer is

 financially motivated to make his project well known to RVers and get the project

 sold in a reasonable time.